Ground source heat pumps

 When the sun shines on the ground, its heat energy is absorbed into the ground.
 Ground source heat pumps extract this energy to use for space heating.
 Strictly speaking it is a form of solar energy and not geothermal as it is sometimes referred to.

 The heat energy stored in the ground, usually at a constant temperature of about 12 degrees celsius, is absorbed into a water/antifreeze solution circulating in pipes buried in the ground or in bore holes.

 The system works like a fridge in reverse by using a pump and compressor to enhance this heat and transfer it to an under floor heating system in the building.

 Heat pumps do need some power to operate.
 However, for each unit of electricity they use they can generate up to four units of heat depending on the outside temperature.
 This is called the Co-efficient of Performance (COP) and models are rated on their COP.

 For maximum efficiency the electricity used can be supplemented by some other renewable such as photovoltaics or wind.
-The system itself is normally operated on an off peak tariff.
+The system itself is normally run on an off peak tariff.

-Since the system temperature of 35 to 40 degrees celsius is not suitable for the provision of domestic hot water (DHW) it is normally used with an immersion heater or a solar thermal collector to achieve 60 degrees celsius for DHW use.
+Since the system temperature of 35 to 40 degrees celsius is not suitable for domestic hot water (DHW) it is normally used with an immersion heater or a solar thermal collector to achieve 60 degrees celsius for DHW use.